Nizzlay/nizzlay.com/content/pages/about.md

 - Will not go with the consensus, especially if that is the main argument.
 - Will find, and take, the other side of the debate (even if that's not my own standpoint), just so discussion can happen.
 - Will inconvenience myself (and others) based on principles and technicalities.
+- Wittiness is my kind of humour, smart, thoughtful, sarcastic.[^2]

 ## Lifestyle
 - Works from home, and likes it.